Your membership has expired

 Both versions rely on a 107.8-kWh battery.
 A high-performance uber EQS AMG version with 649 hp is also available.
 An onboard 9.6-kW charger is compatible with a 40-ampere home charger.
 On longer trips, the EQS can accept up to 200 kW charging output at a public DC fast-charger.

 If you’re a Consumer Reports member, our initial expert assessment of the 2022 Mercedes-Benz EQS is available to you below.
-After we log 2,000 initial break-in miles on our EQS, we’ll send it through more than 50 tests at the CR Auto Test Center, including those that evaluate acceleration, braking, handling, child car-seat fit, and controls.
-CR members will get access to the full road-test results as soon as they’re available.
+We since logged 2,000 initial break-in miles on our EQS and sent it through more than 50 tests at the CR Auto Test Center, including those that evaluate acceleration, braking, handling, child car-seat fit, and controls.
+CR members now have access to the full road-test results

 If you haven’t signed up yet, click below and become a member to access this full article and all our exclusive ratings and reviews for each vehicle we buy and test.
 Joining also gives you full access to exclusive ratings for the other products our experts evaluate in several categories, including electronics and home appliances.